adamcharnock/lightbus/docs/reference/configuration.md

 ## 3. Global bus configuration

 The global bus configuration specifies the bus' overall architecture.

-This takes the form of a YAML or JSON file.
-This file is typically shared by all lightbus clients and can be specified as a path on disk, or as a HTTP(S) URL.
+This configuration takes the form of a YAML or JSON file, and accordingly the filename should end with `.yaml` or `.json`.

+This file is typically
+shared by all lightbus clients and can be specified as a path on disk, or as a HTTP(S) URL ([see explanation](../explanation/configuration.md#3-global-bus-configuration)).

 A basic default configuration file is as follows: